tob-asco/seeds/Tags.md

    - :cool: funky, exciting
    - :abacus: problem-adapted language
 8. code snippets / scripts
+9. `hacking / security`
+   - :cool: hacking is fascinating
+   - :cool: very interesting for developers to learn what they are facing
+   - :abacus: tiny scripts that have big impact
+   - :abacus: new ideas on improving/streamlining security development

 ## `H4H - Human for Human`
 Generally for this category:
 - :cool: morally pleasing